-In-line with our school vision, it is very rare for a pupil to be excluded from our school.
-However, on very rare occasions it may be necessary to exclude a pupil on a temporary or permanent decision.
-A decision to do this is not taken lightly, and is certainly not imposed without due consultation with all those involved with the pupil, and not without trying every possible alternative first.
+In-line with our school vision, it is rare for a pupil to be suspended from our school and very rare for a pupil to be excluded (permanent exclusion).
+However, on rare occasions it may be necessary to suspend or exclude a pupil on a temporary or permanent basis.
+A decision to do this is not taken lightly, and is not normally decided without consultation with those involved with the pupil, and not without trying other possible alternatives first.
 It is acknowledged that most pupils and their parents prefer to work towards a positive solution to difficulties and appreciate the opportunities the school can offer in encouraging a pupil to feel able to secure his/her own future within the school environment.